How to Help Baby with Gas

-If you are familiar with the above, don't worry-most moms go through this regularly.
-Most of the time, a few simple tricks are all you need to help your baby feel relaxed again.
+Being a new mom is hard, especially when your baby is upset and you are not sure how to help.
+According to WebMD, trapped gas can make babies fussy and uncomfortable.
+Even after burping, infants might still experience bloating and crying.
+If you are familiar with this, don't worry—most moms go through this regularly.
+Often, a few simple tricks are all you need to help your baby feel relaxed again.

 Gas Remedies for Babies at Home